ericgoolsby/phylocurve/cran-comments.md

 ## R CMD check results
 * There were no ERRORs or WARNINGs.
-* There was 1 NOTE on the local Windows check
+* There were 2 NOTES on the local Windows check
+    * checking CRAN incoming feasibility ...
+NOTE
+        * Maintainer: 'Eric W. Goolsby <eric.goolsby.evolution@gmail.com>'
+        * Days since last update: 1
+            * EXPLANATION: The previous minor version update did not fully resolve the bug.
+I believe the problem is now resolved.
+My apologies for not catching this in the most recent update!
     * checking package dependencies ...
 NOTE
         * No repository set, so cyclic dependency check skipped
             * EXPLANATION: OK?